richmr/robocompscoutingapp/README.md

 Use the `robocompscoutingapp run` command to have the app detect and attempt to migrate the data.
 Don't use `nohup` until the data is migrated.

+### What is 9a97c74805.js
+This is the Font Awesome package I use and I didn't rename it.

 ## License